penk/Kakuhomaru-bridge/README.md

 Edges: 2
 ```

+For reference, I ordered the PCB from JLCPCB: a batch of 5pcs cost approximately $40.
+This information should help you estimate the budget for your own build.

 ## Assembly Instructions

 - Step 1: Glue the Piezoelectric Rods

-    Using a utility knife, carefully slit the heat shrink tubing of the under-saddle pickup to extract four segments of piezoelectric ceramics.
+    Using a utility knife, slit the heat shrink tubing of the under-saddle pickup to extract four segments of piezoelectric ceramics.
 Position the piezoelectric ceramics with the positive side facing left (G string, bass side) and the side marked as negative facing right (E string, treble side), as shown in the diagram.
 Secure each end of the piezoelectric ceramics with just a tiny drop of CA glue to ensure they stay in place.

     ![](./images/kakuhomaru-step-1.jpg)

 - Step 2: Solder the Shielded Cable & Insert the Conductive Foam

     Carefully strip back the shielded cable to expose the positive core, and solder it to the designated through-hole for the `positive` connection on the PCB as illustrated.
 Connect the negative side (the outer braided mesh) to the `GND` (ground).
-Then, insert conductive foam into the castellated holes, using pieces approximately 5mm x 5mm x 5mm in size.
+Then, insert conductive foam into the castellated holes, using approximately 5mm cubic pieces.

     ![](./images/kakuhomaru-step-2.jpg)